Weaving by the Sea 2025

 complexities will be demystified and you can enjoy the beautiful colours

 and contrasts in Mai's home-grown willow bark.
+During

 the workshop you will make two willow bark trays with sewn borders and